therevolt/FE-Tickitz/README.md

 ## 🧐 About <a name = "about"></a>

-This source code is the slicing task of the Academy Bootcamp
+This source code is the slicing task of the Arkademy Bootcamp

 ## 💭 How it works <a name = "working"></a>